DocJade/fluster_rs/src/filesystem_design/pool_header.md

 # Pool header

 The root disk only holds information about the pool.
 Blocks cannot be stored to this disk.
-This raises the requirement to having a minimum of 2 disks, but the overhead should pay itself off in read speed via caching.
-// TODO: Add caching.

 | Offset | Length | Field                                                                                          |
 | ------ | ------ | ---------------------------------------------------------------------------------------------- |